play 1 minute recap

 Narrowing in on these three categories gave our team a blueprint for building out product hypotheses, from which I built my research plan.

 To find out, I conducted card sorts with sample hotel information and analyzed click tracking data.
-I conducted 20 user interviews and 60 usability tests, where I had users search for different types of hotels in different destinations (cities, islands) and observed what elements of the page the interacted with, and in what order.
+I conducted 20 user interviews and 60 usability tests, where I had users search for different types of hotels in different destinations (cities, islands) and observed what elements of the page they interacted with, and in what order.

 A collage of a woman with a suitcase, a passport, a map, and four hotel logos